GAMS-dev/gamspy/docs/index.rst

         The reference guide contains a detailed description of the functions, modules, and objects included in GAMSPy.
-It describes how the functions work and which arguments can be used.
+It describes how the functions work and which arguments they accept.

         +++